Greg4268/blinds-controller-arduino/README.md

 # Arduino Blinds Controller

 This project automates the opening and closing of window blinds using an Arduino-controlled motor driver.
 The blinds adjust direction at a specified interval (default: 12 hours) using an H-bridge motor driver.

+(This was my first time ever using arduino which made it a fun memory)

 ## Features